brainhack-school2020/harveyaa_fMRI_neuroticism/Downloading_HCP_data.md

 Prior to the download, we registered to [the HCP website](https://db.humanconnectome.org/) and downloaded Aspera Plugin (it was requested by the website for the download process).

-In the main menu we chose the WU-Minn HCP Data -1200 subjects and clicked on “Explore Subjects”, so we can choose subjects according to specific filters.
+Then, in the main menu we chose the WU-Minn HCP Data -1200 subjects and clicked on “Explore Subjects”, so we can choose subjects according to specific filters.

-Pic – Data1
+![Pic – Data1]

 We chose 3T data set, and added a filter according to the subjects’ personality scores.
 We wanted to have subjects who got extreme scores for Neuroticism.